AlenaGM/Anonymous-Comments-Interface/README.md

 # Chat-Interface 🗨️

 A simple JavaScript chat room where users can set their usernames and avatars.
-Messages are stored in Local Storage
+Messages are stored in Local Storage.
 <br><br>

 ## Result